John Heartfield is known:

 Forced to flee from Berlin, he continued to use the National Socialists’ own words to expose the truth behind their twisted dreams.
 In 1934, he montaged four bloody axes tied together to form a swastika to mock The Old Slogan in the “New” Reich: Blood and Iron (AIZ, Prague, March 8, 1934).

-In 1938, he had to again run for his life—this time to England—before the imminent Nazi occupation of Czechoslovakia.
-He was interned several times in England as an enemy alien, then released as his health began to seriously deteriorate.
+In 1938, he had to again run for his life imminent Nazi occupation of Czechoslovakia.
+There were over 600 people on the Gestapo’s Most Wanted List.
+John Heartfield was number five.
+He settled in England.
+He was interned several times in England as an enemy alien.
+He was released as his health began to deteriorate.
 His brother, Wieland, was refused an English residency permit in 1939 and, with his family, left for the United States.
 John wished to accompany his brother, but was refused entry.

 Humboldt University in East Berlin offered Heartfield the position of “Professorship of Satirical Graphics” in 1947.